Bonneville County Noxious Weed Department

 $15.00- $35.00 for cost of herbicide depending upon product selection and combinations

-We host a training workshop for all applicators in Eastern Idaho.
-This will be a two or three day workshop for current pesticide license holders as well as training for new applicators.
+Eastern Idaho Weed Control Association hosts a training workshop for all applicators in Eastern Idaho.
+This will be a workshop for current pesticide license holders as well as a 2 day training for new applicators.
 Presenters will be Chemical and Equipment representatives along with professional weed managers.
-Normally held the first or second week of June.

 Upper Snake River Highlands Rangeland Conservation Project